mendix/docs/content/en/docs/refguide/mobile/using-mobile-capabilities/local-notifications/native-local-notifications.md

 Now you will set up the final piece of your nanoflow's logic.

-1. Delete the end event in the upper-right corner of your nanoflow, drag and drop a **Merge** in its place, and rebuild your connections:
+1. Delete the end event in the upper-right corner of your nanoflow, drag a **Merge** in its place, and rebuild your connections:

     {{< figure src="/attachments/howto/mobile/native-mobile/implementation/notifications/local-notif-parent/native-local-notifications/merge.png" alt="app settings"   width="400"  >}}